Dave76/codelantern-ai/workflows/planner.md

 EP2‑1.
 User creates a GitHub Issue with a clear description and adds it to the Project backlog.
 EP2‑2.
 User assigns the Issue to Copilot, selects the planner agent, and prompts:
-> “Please create a plan for this work item (#123).”
+> "Please create a plan for this work item (#123)."

 EP2‑3.
-Planning proceeds exactly from Step 4 of Entry Point 1.
+Planner creates Planning PR linked to the Issue and proceeds from Step 4 of Entry Point 1.

 ---